WolfFace/htmx-faster-dev/README.md

 ### Why HTMX?

-- No build tools
+- No build tools.
-- Less JS on your page
+- Less JS on your page.
-- Easy to make an SPA using `hx-boost` attribute on page's `<body>`
+- Easy to make an SPA using `hx-boost` attribute on page's `<body>`.
-- No duplicated logic between Backend/Frontend
+- No duplicated logic between Backend/Frontend.
-- Thin client
+- Thin client.

 ### Does anyone use HTMX in production?

-- [Komiku](https://komiku.id/) Mango reading website.
-You can read your favorite manga even if you turn off JS if you like
+- [Komiku](https://komiku.id/) Manga reading website.
+You can read your favorite manga even if you turn off JS if you like.
-- [Futbin](https://www.futbin.com/) Websites is build with HTMX but uses React.js when it has sense like Squad Builder feature
+- [Futbin](https://www.futbin.com/) Websites is build with HTMX but uses React.js when it has sense like Squad Builder feature.
 - [Rumble](https://rumble.com/) Conservative and far-right Youtube alternative.
 - [kasta.ua](https://kasta.ua) One of the largest e-commerce website in Ukraine.
-It's not HTMX, but [Twinspark.js](https://twinspark.js.org/) which has the same philosophy
+It's not HTMX, but [Twinspark.js](https://twinspark.js.org/) which has the same philosophy.
 - and more...

 ## License